readthedocs/ethicalads.io/content/posts/2022-content-based-targeting.md

 We're excited about this approach, and hope that improving content-based ad targeting will remove the incentives to track users.
-There is a long way to go,
+There is a long way to go on our [vision for privacy-first ads]({filename}../pages/vision.md), but we think that our machine learning approach is a scalable foundation to build on.

-but we think that our machine learning approach is a scalable foundation to build on.
+If you're looking for an ad network that won't compromise your audience, [join EthicalAds]({filename}../pages/publishers.md) and help preserve privacy on the web!